 A previous Foyles Young Poet, her work has appeared in various mediums; from digital content commissioned by the BBC, to freelance articles, radio poetry features,

-Theophina holds a BA in Philosophy & Theology from the University of Oxford, where she founded her award-winning independent publication for Black creatives, Onyx Magazine.
+Theophina holds a BA in Philosophy & Theology from the University of Oxford, where she founded the award-winning independent publication for Black creatives, Onyx Magazine.
 In 2018, she was also the recipient of the Rare Rising Stars Award; an award for the UK's top 10 outstanding Black students.